Find out more about how this website uses cookies to enhance your browsing experience.

 Easter Race Camp

-Easter Race Camp is 4 days of race training within the Easter school holidays.
-It is aimed at competent sailors in the HISC Junior and Youth supported classes.
 Each group will be supported by a Race Coach or competent instructor who will tailor the content to improve racing ability.
-The week will be concluded on the last day by some class specific short course racing.
-In 2024 we are offering 6 groups that are outlined below.
-This will be bookable from 27th February via the Elite Live App.
+In 2025 we are offering 7 groups, including, for the first time, an adult supported class group.
 The cost will be dependent on the group you are in.
-Any questions please contact the office on 02392463768.
+Any questions please contact the office on 02393463768.

-In an effort to keep costs down, parents will be expected to act as RIB Crews and Shore support, if you are happy to volunteer please let us know at the club.
+In an effort to keep costs down, parents will be expected to act as RIB Crews and Shore support.
+If you happy to volunteer please let us know at the club.

 This group is aimed at people that are competent sailors or at stage 3 level looking at transitioning into the RS Feva Class.
 The instructors will up skill the group, so they are more confident sailing in a Feva utilising all 3 sails.
-The Feva is a double handed boat so each booking I for 2 spaces 1 boat).
-If you don’t have a partner, you can try and connect with one via the class WhatsApp group.
-If the group allows it will be split into 2 groups, one with more focus on racing and the other on transitioning.
+The Feva is a double handed boat so each booking is for 2 spaces (1 boat).
+If you don’t have a partner, you can try and connect with one via the class Whatsapp group.
+If the group allows, it will be split into 2 groups, one with more focus on racing and the other on transitioning.

 Any hire boats needed will have to be booked separately.